playonbsd-rs/pobsd-lib/README.md

 ## pobsd-db
-pobsd-db provides a primitive database relying on HashMap and providing a set of method to interogate and filter the PlayOnBSD database.
+pobsd-db provides a primitive database relying on HashMap and providing a set of methods to interogate and filter the PlayOnBSD database.

 See [docs.rs](https://docs.rs/pobsd-db) for the details.